ninowalker/supervisor-soadev/README.rst

 ====================

 Adds a graph-based set abstraction to Supervisor_.
-Instead of issuing commands to a process, or group, you can issue commands to a logical set, which can be described as a DAG_.
+Instead of issuing commands to a process, or group, you can issue commands to logical sets, which can be described as a DAG_.

 Description
 ===========